wolfcomes/PromptDiffModel/README.md

 ## the docking_results contains the opt ligand docking results with the ref pocket.
 And the ref-ligand, ref-pocket file.

+## first, we matched the ref ligands with the origin_docking smiles
+    python merge_smiles.py

+## Then, we generate the opt ligands sdf files
+    python sdf_generate.py

 ## We need to generate the docking_results first.
     python docking_multi.py